karatehammer/consulting_website/README.md

-Repo to house the assets for Hammer Software Consulting's website.
+Repo to house the assets for HammerQA's website.

 ## Built With
 This project uses Gatsby/React